anoduck/anoduck/README.md

 ![Banner](me.svg)

-## :trollface: Anoduck: The Anonymous Duck :duck:
+## :duck::duck: Anoduck: The Anonymous Duck :duck::duck:

-:stars: *I support freedom of speech, and the free exchange of ideas within the marketplace of one's mind.*
+:stars:*I support freedom of speech, and the free exchange of ideas within the marketplace of one's mind.*:stars:
-:stars:

 ----------